kleinjoshuaa/Split-SFDX-Demo/README.md

 ## Code Snippets

-The key part of this code is the `helloWorld.js` file that contains the logic to load the Split SDK
+The key part of this code is the `helloWorld.js` file that contains the logic to load the Split SDK.

+Additionally, a usage of the `SDK_UPDATE` event allows users to get an updated treatment when Split definitions are updated.

 ````javascript
 import { LightningElement, api } from 'lwc';